Genetic Testing Cost & Insurance Calculator

 Optional mini-game: Coverage Claim Sorter

-Want a faster way to remember the difference between self-pay, deductible, coinsurance, and fully covered claims?
-This short arcade-style game turns the same insurance logic from the calculator into a timed triage challenge.
+Want a faster way to remember how a genetic testing bill moves through self-pay, deductible, coinsurance, and fully covered buckets?
+This short arcade-style game turns the same insurance logic into a timed triage challenge.
 Incoming genetic test claims glide into an adjudication scanner one at a time.
-Your job is to read the numbers on the card and route the claim to the correct bucket before the decision window closes.
+Your job is to read the numbers on the card and route the claim to the right bucket before the decision window closes.
 The point is not to replace the calculator above.
 The point is to make the cost phases feel intuitive so the result table makes sense at a glance.

 Score0